course-details-portlet

 On completion of the course the students should be able to demonstrate knowledge of:

-• Advanced topics in plant Life history and reproduction strategies (incl. seed and pollination ecology)
+• Advanced topics in plant life history and reproduction strategies (incl. seed and pollination ecology)

-• Diversity and distribution
+• Diversity and distribution of plants

 • Restoration of plant communities